 Since 2008, the family-owned wine bar has offered Cowtown a simple and friendly introduction to really great wine.
 You can stick with your favorite California chardonnays, sample sauvignon blanc from three continents, play with rosé or find your home on the Rhone.

 A sommelier directed me to this family-owned boutique wine retailer, raving about their selection.
 Owners Chris and Debra Keel's friendly neighborhood store offers weekly wine tastings, Thursday 3-7:30 p.m. and Friday-Saturday 3-9 p.m.

-You may not associate the southwestern cuisine favorite with a curated wine list, but Reata’s has an extensive menu with some interesting choices.
-The wine list is heavy on California and Argentinian classics.
-You will find several Texas wines including Brennan Vineyards in Comanche and the family CF Ranch in the Davis Mountains (near Alpine where the original Reata Restaurant sits).
+Reata’s has an extensive menu with some interesting choices.
+The wine list is heavy on California and Argentinian classics as well as several Texas wines including Brennan Vineyards in Comanche and the family CF Ranch in the Davis Mountains (near Alpine where the original Reata Restaurant sits).
 Plus, can you think of a nicer way to enjoy a bottle of wine than to share it on one of Reata's patios high above Sundance Square?

 You don’t have to be a guest at the Omni Hotel to enjoy the hotel’s beautifully understated wine bar.
 There are a handful of Texas wines scattered throughout the menu, including the unusual black grape Aglianico from the Duchman Family Winery in the Texas Hill Country.